kxcymc/noddles-sql-design/README.en.md

 ## Instructions

-A report PDF will guide you on how to use this project.
+The `projectConstruct.md` will guide you on how to use this project.

 ## License